metaspace2020/centroidize/README.md

 All code is in `gh-pages` branch, and the Github-hosted website is located at https://metaspace2020.github.io/centroidize/ Usage should be straightforward as the website guides the user through a series of steps, showing example screenshots of SCiLS Lab software along the way.

+## License

+This project is licensed under the Apache 2.0 license.